JosephBARBIERDARNAL/pypalettes/README.md

 ### How to add a new palette

-TODO: think how to do it
+More is better: if you know how to add a significant amount of palettes (>30), please do so.
+PRs are welcome.